This is an iHeart podcast here for our final news roundup and information overload.

 It looks like we might be headed for another one.

-We want you to join this conversation 1-800-941-7326.
+We want you to join this conversation: 1-800-941-7326.

-Also consider subscribing to our podcast, The Drill Down.
+Also, consider subscribing to our podcast, The Drill Down.

 Eric, are you going to go to New York anytime soon?

-Well, if you're going to go to New York, it sounds like the time to go is in the next few months until unfortunately, you know, this person has won the Democratic primary.
+Well, if you're going to go to New York, it sounds like the time to go is in the next few months until because unfortunately, you know, this person has won the Democratic primary.

 I mean, it was so bad.